Ancient Greek Art and Architecture: An Evolving Timeline

 Sign up to our Free Weekly Newsletter

-Though the Geometric Period is known primarily for its pottery, the Late Geometric period also developed a recognizable style of sculpture.
+Though the Geometric Period is known primarily for its pottery, the Late Geometric Period also developed a recognizable style of sculpture.
 These primarily bronze figures were generally very simplistic, classically rendered, and elegant in form.

-Archaic Period, ca. 700-480 B.C.
+Archaic Period, c.
+700-480 BCE

 Euphronios Krater

-Close-up of the Euphronios Krater, red-figure, ca. 515 B.C.
+Close-up of the Euphronios Krater, red-figure, c.
+515 BCE.
+Source: Metropolitan Museum of Art

 The Archaic Period featured a considerable increase in interaction between the Greek world and the surrounding areas of the Mediterranean due to trade and international communication.
 This manifested itself through artistic and cultural influence from Egypt, the Near East, and other areas surrounding Greece.